Azure vs GCP vs AWS A Head-to-Head Cloud Platform Comparison

 Recommendations for Common Business Scenarios

-Consider this akin to choosing a long-term professional partner.
-You need a provider whose philosophy, ecosystem, and strengths best complement your own.
+Choosing a provider is like picking a long-term professional partner.
+You need a vendor whose philosophy and strengths complement your own goals and technical requirements.

 For the Startup and Agile Innovator: AWS